-3.3 Project Summary
+4.3.
+Project Summary

-The approach presented in this example is implemented in the research project ZERBERUS.
+The approach presented in this example was developed as a part of research project ZER-BERUS.
 In a preliminary stage of the project, the WWTP managers' experiences had been learned using a mail questionnaire.
 All relevant data was extracted from the questionnaires and transformed into cases.
 So, we gathered approximately 70 cases until now.
 Starting from this point, we divided the project into two major stages.
 On the first stage, we concentrated on the identification of the harmful microorganisms that caused the bulking sludge problem.
 A WWTP manager can specify a current problem and query the system's experiences to find out what might be the responsible bacteria.
 The second stage can generate an individual treatment solution for the queried problem situation.
 The solution will be based on the specific WWTP conditions and the retrieved solutions from the most similar experiences in the case base.
 The WWTP manager's feedback on the quality of the generated solution will be used to improve our system by a certain learning effect.
 If the generated suggestion - which counteraction to take - was successful or unsuccessful this new experience will be integrated in the case base.
 In 2003, the implementation of the DSS was completed (see www.zerberus-online.de).

-4 Optimizing Prediction Accuracy
+5. Optimizing Prediction Accuracy

 The success of any CBR application crucially depends on the quality of the employed similarity measure used to retrieve the most useful cases with respect to the current problem situation.
 Unfortunately, the actual utility of a case or its solution part, respectively, is first known, once it has been applied to the current problem situation.
 Hence, a similarity measure only represents a heuristics to approximate the a priori unknown utility function during retrieval.
-In CBR this heuristic is based on the assumption that similar problems have similar solutions, where the "similarity" between problems is often interpreted as similar appearance measured by simple distance metrics.
-However, as typical for any heuristics, its quality usually can be increased significantly if it is possible to incorporate meaningful domain knowledge.
-This can be realized in two different ways:
+In CBR this heuristic is based on the assumption that similar problems have similar solutions, where the "similarity" between problems is often interpreted as similar appearance measured by some distance metric.